 For charts telling the time and date of these moonrises and moon sets, I refer to the site...timeanddate.

-7. This photo was taken shortly after the solstice sunrise and from a different position.
+7. This photo was taken shortly after the solstice sunrise in 2009 and from a different position.
 This and the following picture prove that Avebury folk were not so interested in the exact point of the solstice as to what takes place a short while later.

 I had my solstice photograph and was about to leave when the druid called me over.
 “You are missing the best bit,” he cried.
 “Come over here and look at this.”